waggle-sensor/pywaggle/docs/writing-a-plugin.md

 ## Basic example

-_Note: In this guide, we currently only cover writing the plugin code.
+_Note: In this guide, we currently only cover writing the plugin __code__.
 We still are updating the docs on building and running a plugin inside [Virtual Waggle](https://github.com/waggle-sensor/virtual-waggle) and natively.
 As such, this guide will help you structure and run your code locally but not against the rest of platform, yet._

 We'll start by writing a plugin which simply publishes the value 123 as measurement `my.sensor.name` every second.